syslog-ng/syslog-ng.github.io/doc/_admin-guide/060_Sources/140_Python/003_Fetcher_style_Python_sources.md

 **Declaration**

 Python sources consist of two parts.
-The first is a syslog-ng OSE source object that you define in your syslog-ng OSE configuration and use in the log path.
+The first is a {{ site.product.short_name }} source object that you define in your {{ site.product.short_name }} configuration and use in the log path.
 This object references a Python class, which is the second part of the Python source.
 The Python class receives or fetches the log messages, and can do virtually anything that you can code in Python.
-You can either embed the Python class into your syslog-ng OSE configuration file, or [[store it in an external Python file|adm-conf-python]].
+You can either embed the Python class into your {{ site.product.short_name }} configuration file, or [[store it in an external Python file|adm-conf-python]].

 ```config